3MFConsortium/spec_volumetric/3MF Volumetric Extension Template.md

 **Note**:
 Other file formats like OpenVDB, OpenEXR, or VTK offer similar functionality as a stack of PNGs and are more efficient at doing so.
 However, their use in a manufacturing environment is hard as these formats are conceptually more complex and harder to implement.
 Therefore, this specification relies on the human readable and conceptually simpler stack of PNGs.
 Later versions of this extension, or private extension of the 3MF format MAY use different 3D image formats to encode a volumetric data as different child elements of `<image3d>` and benefit from their advanced features.
 The remainder of this specification deals with the mapping of volumetric data onto mesh-objects in a 3MF file and giving this volumetric data a meaning for additive manufacturing processes.
 Adding a different data format for a voxel grid as child under `<image3d>` would not affect the remaining parts of this specification.

-# Chapter 5 LevelSet
+# Chapter 4 LevelSet

-### 5.1.1 LevelSet element
+### 4.1.1 LevelSet element

 A powerful application of Volumetric and Implicit modeling is the ability to define the shape of an object from volumetric information.
 Therefore we are introducing the concept of a **\<levelset>** element which can be used to define the boundary of a shape using a levelset function.
 This is analogous to how a mesh defines the boundary between the inside and outside of the shape.
 In this case the mesh surface represents the surface of the levelset value equal to zero.

 The child-element of the `<levelset>`-element references a functionID that must have a scalar output.
 This 'shape' represents the levelset function that MUST be evaluated to determine the actual shape of the object.

 Since fields can be evaluated in an unbounded way, a closed mesh is required to enclose any levelset element to make the evaluation space bounded.
-For example a simple box that represents the bounding box of the geometry encoded in the `<meshid>`-element.
+For example a simple box that represents the bounding box of the geometry encoded in the `meshid`-attribute.
 There are cases where a producer would want to specify a bounding box for evaluation.
-In that case one can set the the `<meshbboxonly>`-element to true and the `<levelset>`-element must be evaluated within the extents of the mesh referenced by the `<meshid>`-element.
+In that case one can set the `meshbboxonly`-attribute to true.
+The `<levelset>`-element must be evaluated within the extents of the mesh referenced by the `meshid`-attribute.

 Element **\<levelset>**